markjang03/hyundai_DC/README.md

 cd hyundai-driver-confidence-measurer

-	2. Create a Virtual Environment:
+	2. Create a Virtual Environment(this is not required but recommended):
-It’s recommended to use a virtual environment to manage dependencies.

 python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate

 	3. Install Dependencies: